Until MAY, 7, 2021

-Constrained by restrictions to fight the pandemic, the museum will open its doors in January 2021.
+Constrained by restrictions to fight the pandemic, the museum will open its doors as soon as possible and will end on May 7th.
 Many thanks to the entire museum team for its investment in this exhibition project.

 To be patient, we suggest that everyone take a pencil, draw the view from their window and share it.